 Walter Witt is a classical pianist, composer and educator based in Paris.
 A lifelong student of the works of Chopin, Walter captivates audiences with his innate musicianship and dynamic presence at the piano.
 Together with his advocacy for classical music and its educational importance, these talents make him one of the most compelling figure in classical music today.

 A native of California, Walter began studying piano at the age of 5 with Mae Gilbert Reese, a student of Nadia Boulanger and the legendary pianist Alfred Cortot in Paris.
 At age 12, Walter debuted with the Westchester-Marina del Rey symphony (today the Culver City Symphony), performing Mozart’s Piano Concerto in D minor.
 He was first prize winner in the California Music Teachers Association piano competition, which led to masterclasses with renowned pianist Menachem Pressler, founder of the Beaux Arts Trio.

 Following graduation from Yale, Georgetown and an international business career, Walter settled in France with his wife and four children and attended the Rachmaninoff conservatory.
 He has since re-dedicated himself to teaching, to performing and to writing about music and the piano.

-An album of Walter's compositions as well as a separate album of classical works, including works by Chopin, Fauré and Debussy, is planned for release in 2021.
+An album of Walter's compositions, as well as a separate album of classical works by Chopin, Fauré and Debussy, is planned for release in 2021.